st125052/a1-nlp-search-engine-st125052/README.md

 ### Important Notes
 > - The above commands will serve the Docker container on port 5000 and forward the requests to the Flask application running on port 5000 in the containerized environment.
 > - Ensure Ports Are Free: Make sure that port 5000 is not already in use on your machine before running the container.
 > - Changing Flask's Port: If you wish to change the port Flask runs on (currently set to 5000), you must update the port in the app.py file.
-After making the change, remember to rebuild the Docker image.
-Execute the following command to stop the process: `docker compose up -d`.
+After making the change, remember to rebuild the Docker image in the next step.
+Execute the following command to stop the process: `docker compose down`.
 Then goto Docker Desktop and delete the container and image from docker.